kyleboas/tacticsjournal.com/_posts/2023/11/2023-11-24-cesc-fabregas-my-obsession-is-to-play-forward.md

 <figure>
     <img src="https://i.imgur.com/cUEYZtv.jpg">
-    <figcaption>Figure 5.1 - Ball is passed to Pervis Estupinan who is on the overlap, then Kaoura Mitoma makes a run to the top of the goal area. <a href="https://tacticsjournal.com/2023/09/25/brighton-move-without-thinking/">Original post</a></figcaption>
+    <figcaption>Figure 5.1 - Ball is passed to Pervis Estupinán who is on the overlap, then Kaoura Mitoma makes a run to the top of the goal area. <a href="https://tacticsjournal.com/2023/09/25/brighton-move-without-thinking/">Original post</a></figcaption>
 </figure>

 This is an issue Brighton is currently facing.
-Pervis Estupinan's runs at left-back create space for the forwards and subsequently the midfield.
+Pervis Estupinán's runs at left-back create space for the forwards and subsequently the midfield.
 With him out injured, Karoru Mitoma isn't as effective without those runs.

 Regardless, Cesc Fàbregas is poised to become a top manager; he has fantastic ideas.